 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Sansevieria trifasciata Prain is the correct and accepted scientific name for this species of Sansevieria.
-It was named and described by David Prain in Bengal Plants in 1903.
+Dracaena trifasciata (hort. x Prain) Mabb. is now the correct and accepted scientific name for this species.
+It was named and described as such by David John Mabberley in Mabberley’s Plant Book in 2017. it was first named and described as Sansevieria trifasciata by David Prain in Bengal Plants in 1903.

 This plant was “discovered” by Gustav Bantel of St. Louis, Missouri who patented the plant (PP 796) in 1948.
-The Llifle website has more information.
-The article says he discovered the plant, but I think he created it…
+The LLIFLE (Encyclopedia of Living Forms) website has more information.

 I bought this interesting Sansevieria trifasciata cultivar from Lowe’s in 2013.
 It was strange because instead of the usual horizontal variegation, this one’s variegation was vertical.

 Origin: Species native to west-central Africa

 Zones: USDA Zones 10b-11 (35 to 40° F)